Manual Index

 Main PSYBooks App

-Regardless of the type of device you're using, you'll access the login page of main PSYBooks app if you enter this URL in your browser:
+Regardless of the type of device you're using, you'll access the login page of main PSYBooks app if you enter the URL below in your browser:

 Although the main app CAN be used on phones, it's not recommended.
 It's too large and complex a site to be able to fit well on the small screens of phones.